Key Bridge (Washington, D.C.): Construction

 Construction contracts were drawn up in late February, and excavation work on the D.C. abutments began in March.
 The first coffer dam for construction of the piers was sunk in May 1918, and the old Aqueduct Bridge formally closed on July 9.
 Immense amounts of concrete were needed to construct the bridge.
 One concrete mixing plant was constructed on the D.C. shore, and concrete was delivered to the worksite in the river by ropeway conveyor.
 A second mixing plant was constructed in mid-river: The plant was floated into position, and then allowed to sink down to the riverbed.
 Steel for the reinforced concrete structure and for the steel arches within its spans was assembled on the D.C. shoreline, then floated by barge to the worksite.
 Progress was slow, as reinforced concrete was a relatively new type of construction.
 The project ran out of money, and Tyler requested and won an additional $1.1 million from Congress in 1920 to finish the work.
+Streetcar tracks were laid down the center of the bridge.

-The new $2.35 million Key Bridge opened on January 17, 1923.
-The federal government turned title to the bridge over to the District of Columbia on November 15, 1924.
+The new $2.35 million Key Bridge opened on January 17, 1923, whereupon the old Aqueduct Bridge was finally closed.
+The federal government turned title to the new bridge over to the District of Columbia on November 15, 1924.
+The Washington and Old Dominion Railway, which had operated streetcars across the Aqueduct Bridge, declined to operate on the new bridge.
+It ended service into the District of Columbia with the closure of the old bridge and built a new terminal in Rosslyn.
+Service from this terminal, across Key Bridge, and into D.C. was provided by the Capital Traction Company.

-The old Aqueduct Bridge was razed beginning in December 1933.
-The Aqueduct Bridge's superstructure and most of the above-water portions of its piers were removed in 1933.
-The bases of the piers were retained to protect the Key Bridge's piers from ice floe damage.
+The razing of the old Aqueduct Bridge began in December 1933, when its superstructure and most of the above-water portions of its piers were removed.
+The bases of the piers were retained to protect the Key Bridge from ice floes, but only one survives today.
+Its Washington and Virginia abutments survive just west of Key Bridge.